-Space heating can be produced also by using electricity.
-Heat can be generated in a central system by using electricity, and produced heat can be further transferred to e.g. water.
-It is also possible to have electric resistance heating in e.g. radiators.
-This kind of system responds quickly to temperature changes in rooms.
-In addition, lower price electricity during night time can be used in electricity heating applications by storing the produced heat into heat storage.
+Space heating can also be produced by using electricity, and the produced heat can be further transferred to water.
+It is also possible to have electric resistance heating in the radiators.
+Such systems responds quickly to temperature changes in rooms.
+In addition, lower-priced electricity during the night can be used in electric heating applications by storing the produced heat.
 Nevertheless, electric heating is not the most efficient and cheapest way of heat production.
-(Turner & Doty, 2007)
+(Turner & Doty 2007)

-Nowadays there are more sustainable and efficient systems for heat production in buildings.
+There are also other sustainable and efficient systems for heating in buildings.
 Heat pumps can produce heat with low electricity use reliably over the year.
-Other systems include such as active solar thermal collectors and bio mass based heat resources.
-These active systems are discussed more in chapter 7.
-(Awbi, 2008)
+Other systems include active solar thermal collectors and biomass-based heat resources.
+(Awbi 2008)

-Utilization of solar irradiation passively is common in buildings in order to add the amount of free heating energy.
-Solar radiation can be utilized passively in many ways.
-At first, direct gain heating is one option, where windows are used to allow the incoming short wave irradiation to enter the room, while reflecting back most of the long wave radiation (heat).
-Thus, heat can be produced directly through windows when it is sunny weather.
-Usually windows are oriented to south in order to maximize heat gains.
+Passive use of solar irradiation is common in buildings.
+Direct gain heating is one option, where windows are used to allow the incoming short wave irradiation to enter the room, while reflecting back most of the long wave radiation (heat).
+Windows are usually oriented to south in order to maximize heat gains.
 There are many factors affecting to the amount of gained heat, such as window area, heat losses through window and absorptance of the room surfaces.
 Excess heat gains can be prevented by installing solar shading system.
-Still, because of heat losses during winter, window size should be optimized in order to maximize direct solar gains and minimize heat conduction through window.
+Despite the potential heat losses during winter, window size should be optimized in order to maximize direct solar gains and minimize heat conduction through window.
 (Duffie & Beckman, 2006)